Blood Vessels

 Beta 2 Receptors

-The smooth muscle of blood vessels supplying the skeletal muscles is unique because, in addition to alpha 1 receptors, they also have beta 2 receptors.
+The smooth muscles of blood vessels supplying the skeletal muscles are unique because, in addition to alpha 1 receptors, they also have beta 2 receptors.
 These receptors are inhibitory (color-code red) indicating that, when activated, they cause relaxation of the muscle.
-This causes the vessel diameter to increase thus increasing blood flow to skeletal muscles.
+Because these muscle fibers encircle vessels their relaxation increases vessel diameter causing increased blood flow to skeletal muscles.

 Epinephrine, E is the only naturally occurring compound that activates beta 2 receptors and, even then, its potency is low.
 Therefore, the degree of vasodilation is dependent on the density of these receptors on the vascular muscle cells in addition to the concentration of epinephrine in the blood.